How Much Will You Receive from Public Programs in Retirement?

 • Your retirement pension under the QPP is not affected by other income you might receive in retirement.

-• It is estimated that you will need about 70% of your annual income to maintain your standard of living once you retire.
+• It is estimated that you will need between 60% and 80% of your annual income to maintain your standard of living once you retire.
 Public plans replace only about 40% of an annual salary of $40000, so personal savings are necessary.
 If your annual income is less than $20000, benefits from public plans should be sufficient.

 • Benefits under the OAS program are determined based on your other retirement income (benefits under the QPP or the CPP, benefits from a supplemental pension plan, investment income, income from a registered retirement savings plan (RRSP) or life income fund (LIF), etc.).